lu4nm3/nextime/README.md

 })
 ```

 Here we see that the top-level error is that we tried to create an invalid minute expression.
-If you look the cause of,
+If you look the cause of
 the error, you will notice that it was due to an invalid numeric value (`-3`) which is out of bounds for the range of
 values supported by the minute expression (`0-59`).